 - GPN offers support for GP Registrars to attend Family Planning Tasmania Implanon NXT insertion workshops.
 Implanon NXT is a commonly used long acting reversible contraceptive plastic rod inserted under the skin of the upper arm of a woman providing contraception for up to 3 years before requiring removal (and replacement if so desired).
 This practical training is essential for GP Registrars as part of the General Practice team.

-- In 2018 and 2019 GPN in collaboration with the Launceston General Hospital Medical Staff Association (LGH MSA) held ‘Connecting the Docs’ events which enabled northern Tasmanian community GPs and GP Registrars to meet with medical practitioners working at the LGH and exchange ideas.
+- In February 2019 and February 2020 General Practice North (GPN) in collaboration with the Launceston General Hospital Medical Staff Association (LGH MSA) held ‘Connecting the Docs’ events which enabled northern Tasmanian community GPs and GP Registrars to meet with medical practitioners working at the LGH and exchange ideas.
 These events help with communication between doctors caring for patients in and out of hospital which is ultimately to the benefit of our patients.
-Although it was not possible to hold a ‘Connecting the Docs’ event in 2020 due to the COVID-19 pandemic we are hoping to restart holding these event towards the end of 2021 when (and if) it is considered safe to do so.
+Although it was not possible to hold planned further ‘Connecting the Docs’ events in mid 2020 or during 2021 due to the COVID-19 pandemic we are hoping to restart holding these events in February 2022 when (and if) it is considered safe to do so.